 Asylum issues lie within the competence of the federal government.
-The Federal Asylum Office under the responsibility of the Ministry of Interior (bm.i) is the first instance in asylum proceedings (Art.
+The Federal Asylum Office in the newly established Federal Agency of Alien Affairs and Asylum (BFA - Bundesamt für Fremdenwesen und Asyl), which resorts to the Ministry of Interior (bmi) is the first instance in asylum proceedings (Art.
 58 Asylum Act).
-Appeals against decisions of the Federal Asylum Office may be addressed to the Asylum Court, an independent court established in 2008 (Art.
+Appeals against decisions of the Federal Asylum Office could until January 2014 be addressed to the Asylum Court, an independent court established in 2008 (Art.
 61 para 1 Asylum Act).
-As of 1 January 2014, the Federal Asylum Office will be replaced by the Federal Office for Aliens' Affairs and Asylum which will also be responsible for certain alien police proceedings (Act on the Restructuring of the Aliens Authorities); the Administrative High Court (Bundesverwaltungsgericht) will become the last instance in matters on asylum and alien law.
-The Asylum Court will be an integral part of the Administrative High Court; in the preparation of the structural, institutional reform of legal proceedings in public administration the Asylum Court acted as the hub for the reform process.
+As of 1 January 2014, the Federal Asylum Office was replaced by the Federal Office for Aliens' Affairs and Asylum17 which is also responsible for certain alien police proceedings (Act on the Restructuring of the Aliens Authorities)18; the Administrative High Court (Bundesverwaltungsgericht) will become the last instance in matters on asylum and alien law.
+The Asylum Court is an integral part of the Administrative High Court; in the preparation of the structural, institutional reform of legal proceedings in public administration the Asylum Court acted as the hub for the reform process19.